 Are you a business owner who needed to let go of an unsatisfactory employee?
-Did you just buy your first home?
+Did you just move into a new home?
 Or maybe you simply just misplaced your keys.
 There are many situations where changing the locks or keys to your doors is a mandatory move.
-There are essentially two options when going about this; rekeying your keys or changing the locks entirely.
+There are essentially two options when going about this; rekeying your keys or changing the locks on your house entirely.
 You might ask, what is the difference between rekeying vs changing locks?
 Let’s dive into which one may be right for you.

 Rekeying vs Changing Locks

 Rekeying a lock

 What exactly does it mean to rekey or replace a lock?
 Rekeying a lock means removing the existing pins and springs and replacing them with new key pins and springs.
 These pins and springs are replaced with different pins of different lengths for the key’s teeth to reach.
 Rekeying is typically the cost-effective decision here when compared to changing door knobs and door locks.

 The process will require detaching the lock and bringing it to a professional locksmith where you’ll usually only need to pay for the labor (since you won’t need to buy new keys).
 If you no longer have the key, the lock will need to be picked, which may end up being an additional fee.
 Determining how much the locksmith is going to charge you first is a good idea to make sure you aren’t spending just as much as if you got a whole new lock.
 This is especially true if you don’t have a quality lock.
 It may be the perfect opportunity to go out with the old and in with the new.

 Rekeying will also allow you to use one key for multiple locks, which most find extremely appealing.
 And finally, the locksmith will be able to examine your lock’s condition and correct any problems.
 Does it need lubrication?
 Your locksmith will be able to determine this and get it back in top shape.